Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 };
 ```

 As you might have noticed, the snippet above also provides `is_always_stable`, a trait documenting the stability of the sorter which is notably used by another component: [`make_stable`][stable-adapter].
-This adapter transforms any sorter into a stable sorter, but explicitly specifying that our `bubble_sorter` is stable always will allow `make_stable` to skip the transformation and use the sorter directly.
+That adapter transforms any sorter into a stable sorter, but explicitly marking our `bubble_sorter` as "always stable" allows `make_stable` to skip the transformation and use the sorter directly.

 Those traits can be provided directly in the sorter for simplicity, but accessing these properties should be done via [`sorter_traits`][sorter-traits] and related facilities for a variety of reasons: some sorters notably don't embed these properties and specialize `sorter_traits` instead to provide them.
 As a result, `sorter_traits` should always be considered the main source of truth when querying for sorter porperties.